wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 ## Getting Started

-If you are new to OAuth 2.0 and OpenID Connect, you should probably start by reading the [Authentication Overview](/_authentication-guide/auth-overview/index.html) before experimenting with the Postman collection.
+If you are new to OAuth 2.0 and OpenID Connect, you should probably start by reading the [Authentication Overview](/_authentication-guide/auth-overview/index.html) before experimenting with the APIs.

 <!-- This Postman collection needs to be updated!